yrribeiro/payroll-java/README.md

 # Payroll system
 :wrench: THIS IS A REFACTORING-FOCUSED BRANCH :wrench:

 To observe my progress during this project, the table below keep track of the detected code smells and their proposed solution.

-Mind the hyperlink at 'Issue Number' column, each one of them leads to the respective code smell issue, I explain there where and what have I fixed (or tried to).
+**Mind the hyperlink at 'Issue Number' column**, each one of them leads to the respective code smell issue, I explain there where and what have I fixed (or tried to).

 ## Detected code smells
 | ID |             Code smell              |        Location        | Progress| Issue Number |